olegtaranenko/insistent-js/README.md

 ## Installation

-Installing of the package is relative tricking.
+Installing instruction will be added soon.

 ## Acknowledgments